AkshuDev/PHardwareITK/README.md

 The Extensions folder provides enhanced versions of Python's built-in functions, adding more capabilities.
 For example, the printH function in the HyperOut.py file allows for advanced text printing with background and foreground colors, fonts, and other enhancements.
 It also includes custom functions that make hard parts of programming easy like -> progressH that can create a progress bar in the terminal.
 It is highly flexible.

-NOTE: Mostly all terminal tasks even inside the phardwareitk are done using the cliToolKit.py (phardwareitk.CLI.cliToolKit).
+***NOTE: Mostly all terminal tasks even inside the phardwareitk are done using the cliToolKit.py (phardwareitk.CLI.cliToolKit).***

-NOTE: phardwareitk.Extensions.HyperIn.inputH is a fully custom input function that doesn't use Python's input.
-Hence, some important factors are to NOTE -
+***NOTE: phardwareitk.Extensions.HyperIn.inputH is a fully custom input function that doesn't use Python's input.
+Hence, some important factors are to NOTE -***

-a.
-It is still Under Enhancements and if any bug occurs please provide a detailed explanation in [https://github/AkshuDev/PHardwareITK/Issues].
+***a.
+If any bug occurs please provide a detailed explanation in [https://github/AkshuDev/PHardwareITK/Issues].***
-b.
-It requires a time sleep to prevent CPU Hogging, the cpuHogging parameter in the function is defined to be 0.005 seconds or 5 milliseconds, you cannot go under 3 milliseconds or 0.003 seconds, as it is very dangerous for the CPU to do so.
+***b.
+It requires a time sleep to prevent CPU Hogging, the cpuHogging parameter in the function is defined to be 0.005 seconds or 5 milliseconds, you cannot go under 3 milliseconds or 0.003 seconds, as it is very dangerous for the CPU to do so.***

 Key features: